The Office of Workforce Development (OWD) offers a variety of services, provided by county, state, and various partners, to people seeking employment.

 be a truck driver, but lacked the requirements for this career.

-Workforce Investment Act (WIA) provides services to help low-income youth, adults and dislocated workers in finding and keeping a sustainable job.
-Find your county One-Stop from the Map of One-Stop Centers in Ohio for more information.
+Workforce Innovation and Opportunity Act (WIOA) provides services to help low-income youth, adults, and dislocated workers in finding and keeping a sustainable job.